Implan-Group/api/impact/workflows/CreateProject.md

   ```
   - `id` (guid): Unique identifier for this Event
   - `projectId` (guid): Unique identifier for the Project this Event belongs to
-  - `impactEventType` (text): The specific Impact Event Type for this event. _Note:_ Each Impact Event Type has slightly different input/output Properties, see below.
+  - `impactEventType` (text): The specific Impact Event Type for this event.
+    - _Note:_ Each Impact Event Type has slightly different input/output Properties, see below.
-  - `title` (text): Unique-per-Project
+  - `title` (text): Unique-per-Project description of this Event
+  - `tags` (array of text, optional): Additional Tags to associate with this Event

 #### Additional Industry Output Event Json
 - [support.implan.com](https://support.implan.com/hc/en-us/articles/360051441834-Industry-Events)